davedawkins/Fable.Formatting.Markdown/README.md

 A port of `Fable.Formatting.Markdown` for Fable.
 This will allow you to use format markdown into HTML inside your Fable application

+For documentation, refer to [Markdown Parser](https://fsprojects.github.io/FSharp.Formatting/markdown.html).
+Note that in general `FSharp.Formatting` in those documents is `Fable.Formatting` in this package.

 ## Fable Example

 ```fsharp